How to Apply

 The MFA Visual Narrative program annually selects incoming (first summer) and returning (second summer) students for modest Merit-Based Scholarships.
-These scholarships totaling $25K are awarded on the recommendation of the application review committee.
-The returning student merit-based scholarships totaling $25K are awarded on the recommendations of the first-year faculty based on academic performance and story development during the first three semesters of study.
+Scholarships totaling $25K are awarded to the incoming class on the recommendation of the application review committee.
+The returning student merit-based scholarships totaling $25K are awarded on the recommendation of the first-year faculty based on academic performance and story development during the first three semesters of study.

 One of the major economic benefits of the MFA Visual Narrative program’s design is its low-residency model.
 Students are able to retain their permanent residence, current lifestyle and career through the fall and spring semesters, while maintaining our part-time course load online.
 The low-residency model does not require relocation to NYC for the duration of the program.
 Students are only required to attend three summer intensives at SVA in NYC from June through July.

-During the four fall and spring semesters, enrolled students can audit one SVA undergraduate or continuing education class tuition-free.
+During the four fall and spring semesters, enrolled students can audit one continuing education class tuition-free.
 Lab fees only must be paid.
-Department and instructor permission is required.
 SVA now offers a growing listing of online classes as well.
-Classes on Lynda.com will also be open to students at no charge.
+Classes on LinkedInLearning.com will also be open to students at no charge.

 SVA matching scholarships are available to full- and part-time graduate students, based on the student‘s financial need, as determined by the completion and submission of the FAFSA.
-Details here, under “Graduate.”
+Details here, under “Type of Aid”, “Graduate.”